oracle-quickstart/oci-o11y-solutions/knowlege-content/oracle-database/APEX/apm/README.md

 ## Create a Custom APEX Dashboard
 Download this [JSON file](https://github.com/oracle-quickstart/oci-o11y-solutions/blob/0de0d63f61782f04a204e57ea929a313fb1770d2/knowlege-content/oracle-database/APEX/dashboards/apm-rum-apex-dashboard.json) to import this custom dashboard to your Oracle Cloud instance to monitor your APEX application.
 The video posted above demonstrates how to import your dashboard.

+To view the database related data on your dashboard, [enable the Database Management service](https://docs.oracle.com/en-us/iaas/database-management/doc/enable-database-management.html) for that database.

+For an on-premises database, use the database management service to first [discover the external database](https://docs.oracle.com/en-us/iaas/database-management/doc/discover-external-database-systems.html) and then find it’s OCID.
+Next, when you import this APEX dashboard, you can overwrite the OCID in the JSON file with your external database OCID.
+If you are using an Oracle Autonomous Database, the OCID is automatically overwritten when you import the APEX dashboard.

 ![dashboard-apex](https://github.com/oracle-quickstart/oci-o11y-solutions/assets/106996346/b952ce8c-f920-435b-a14f-c8a8258c5fc3)

 ## Integrate with the Database Management Service on Oracle Cloud